 - Get medical treatment for injuries right away

 - Keep records of all injuries and medical treatment

 - Keep records of damage to your property – your bike, gear, valuables lost or damaged in the collision, etc.

-Q. The Insurance Company is Encouraging me to Settle Quickly, Should I?
+The Insurance Company is Encouraging me to Settle Quickly; Should I?

-A. Insurance companies work hard to get an early settlement because it favors them over accident victims.
+Insurance companies work hard to get an early settlement because it favors them over accident victims.
 It often takes time for your medical team to know how extensive or lengthy your medical treatment might be.
 Medical bills and time off work are costly.
-An early settlement could mean you don’t get all the compensation for all the expenses you are entitled to.
+An early settlement could mean you do not get all the compensation for all the expenses you are entitled to.